 Scientist can then inform their grant agency about the impact of the study or research on social media.
 Many funding agencies today welcome social media promotion of your research projects!

 If your posts are not successful or do not have the impact you had hoped for, set new goals and try new methods.
 Eventually, you will develop a formula that resonates with fellow researchers!

-The ideas for scientific promotion listed above are just a few of the many ways you can promote your research on social media.
+The ideas for scientific social media marketing listed above are just a few of the many ways you can promote your research on social media.
 Your research will gain accolades if you promote it in a well-planned and systematic way.

 We at Falcon Scientific Editing encourage you to be an active part of social media networking.
 Don’t forget to follow us on Twitter, LinkedIn, Facebook, and Google+ and let us know how your research is going.
 We may even reshare one of your posts about your research to our audience of researchers!

-What ways do you promote your research on social media?
+What ways do you market your research on social media?
 Share your methods with us!

 Comments or Suggestions for our blog?

 Complete our Blog Feedback Survey and Receive 10% Off Your Next Order!

 Lavina Miranda has a Master of Science in biotechnology from St. Xavier’s College with expertise in molecular biology and microbiology.
 After graduation, she worked as a content designer and E-tutor.
 To pursue her passion for scientific research, she then joined the National University of Singapore (NUS) in 2014 where her work included reprogramming probiotics to become viable vessels for the treatment of superbug infections.
 In her current role as a researcher at Kuwait University, her project focuses on the effect of garlic (Allium sativum) on the expression of insulin m-RNA and polypeptides in the tissues of streptozotocin-induced diabetic rats.
 Apart from research, she also enjoys exploring new places, socializing with people from different cultural backgrounds, and dancing.